xcp-ng/xcp-ng.github.io/_posts/2018-03-31-first-xcp-ng-release.md

 * You can install XCP-ng from scratch on your hardware
 * You can upgrade an existing XenServer to XCP-ng
 * You can enjoy **ALL** features without restrictions

+> Note: XenServer ISO is detecting XCP-ng install and should be able to "downgrade" it (ie: getting back to XenServer).
+However, this is not tested.

 ### Compatibility